Counselling

 Early Days

 Long before I sat in a counselling chair, I was out in the field with young horses—starting colts, not breaking them.
 I learned early that trust isn’t earned through force.
-It’s built slowly, through knowing fear and cultivating safety.
+It’s built slowly, through knowing fear and cultivating safety, that the body and the mind are intimately connected and regulation is required for true learning and positive growth.

 I began studying psychology right out of high school—drawn to the human mind, though I didn’t yet understand my own.
 I struggled with focus, time, anxiety, and learning in ways I couldn’t explain.
 It would take two more decades before I received a diagnosis that finally made it all make sense: